 - Once thickened, remove saucepan from the heat and stir in extracts, chocolate chips, and butter.
 Stir until all combined and the chocolate chips and butter are melted.

 - Press a piece of plastic wrap against the surface of the pudding, making sure the whole surface area is covered (this prevents a film from forming).
-Let peppermint mocha pudding cool slightly for 30-45 minutes at room temperature, and then transfer to the refrigerator to chill completely.
+Let pudding cool slightly for 30-45 minutes at room temperature, and then transfer to the refrigerator to chill completely before serving.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.